 Why I Love Snagit

 For decades, I have been learning by doing and documenting my actions along the way.
 Screenshots have been a crucial part of this documentation process, allowing me to capture and save visual representations of my work for later reference.
-Whether I am revisiting a project or searching for errors, these documented screenshots provide a valuable visual record of my work, making it easier to track progress and identify areas for improvement.
+Whether I am revisiting a project or searching for errors, my documentation routines with screenshots provide a valuable visual record of my work, making it easier to track progress and identify areas for improvement.

 💡The challenge with documentation can be finding what you know you’ve worked on.